starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 {: .warning }
 >
 > - MangoHud and other FPS monitoring overlays, as well as DLSS, may interfere with Smooth Motion and cause game crashes.
 You may need to disable them.
+> - If using [Wine Wayland](/Tips-and-Tricks#wine-wayland), Smooth Motion has been known to cause framerate issues or random freezes.
 > - Vsync may need to be disabled in the game's graphics settings.

 {: .tip }